GITNUX MARKETDATA REPORT 2023

 The number of new followers gained over a specific period, showing the growth of your audience and potential reach of your content.

-The percentage of Linkedin users converting to leads after engaging with your content, showing the effectiveness of your content in attracting business.
+The percentage of LinkedIn users who become leads or prospects after interacting with your content or messaging, indicating the effectiveness of your content in attracting and engaging potential business.

 LinkedIn KPIs (Key Performance Indicators) are measurable values that help businesses assess and demonstrate the effectiveness of their LinkedIn marketing strategy.
 By monitoring these KPIs, businesses can identify areas of success, areas that require improvement, and make data-driven decisions to optimize their presence on the professional networking platform.